DeanCoulstockTW/Infotrack.Scraper/README.md

 The only search engine currently available is Google.
 (Ran out of time, other obligations to fulfill)

+Technologies used:
+  - HTMLAgilityPack (build in library for calling & parsing websites, not external)
+  - XUnit (Test suite)

 ## Installation

 Use your favourite method to install the dotnet sdk on your machine.